-In Small Bay, with the exception of harders, estimated abundance of key species was well below average, with the lowest yet recorded blacktail and white stump density, and the 2nd and 3rd lowest silverside density to date.
+The 2013-2015 sampling events recorded average recruitment of common species such as harders, gobies and silversides within Big Bay and Langebaan Lagoon sites that are comparable with data from earlier surveys.
+In Small Bay, however, with the exception of harders and silversides, estimated abundance of key species was well below average, with very low white stumpnose density and a complete absence of black tail for the first time in the 11 year sampling record.
 This follows the trend observed since 2010/11 and it is somewhat concerning that the estimated abundance of some key species is decreasing in the areas of maximum anthropogenic disturbance within Small Bay, whilst they are stable or increasing in other less disturbed areas of Big Bay and Langebaan Lagoon.

-Small Bay has always been disproportionately important as nursery site for the more important recreational and commercially caught fish in the Bay.
-The average white stumpnose density calculated from all seine net surveys to date, for example, is 0.7 fish.m-2 in Small Bay, compared with 0.1 fish.m-2 in Big Bay and 0.05 fish.m-2 in Langebaan lagoon.
+In the data set collected to date, the average density of commercially important fish, such as white stumpnose and harders, was much higher at Small Bay sites compared to Big Bay and Lagoon sites.
+Since 2011, however, estimated densities of these species were similar and low in both Big Bay and Small Bay.
+Over the period 2005-2010, the average white stumpnose density calculated from all seine net surveys was 1.2 fish.m-2 in Small Bay, over the period 2011-2015 this dropped to 0.03 fish.m-2 compared with the long term average of 0.09 fish.m-2 in Big Bay and 0.05 fish.m-2 in Langebaan lagoon.
+The juveniles of other species were historically also more abundant in Small Bay.
+This gives an indication of the importance of Small Bay as a nursery habitat for the fish species that support the large and growing fisheries throughout the Bay.
 Small Bay is often viewed as the more developed or industrialized portion of the Bay and is considered by many as a 'lost cause'.
-These data provides a strong argument to stamp out such negative thinking and to continue lobbying strongly for enhanced protection of this portion of the Bay.
-The concerning trend in decreasing white stumpnose recruitment throughout the Bay makes it even more critical that the environmental health of Small Bay, that is demonstrably the most important white stump nursery habitat, is maintained.
-With the exception of white stump, the current status of fish and fisheries within Big Bay and Langebaan Lagoon appear to be satisfactory.
+These data provide a strong argument to stamp out such negative thinking and to continue lobbying strongly for enhanced protection of this portion of the Bay.
+The concerning trend in decreasing white stumpnose recruitment throughout the Bay makes it even more critical that the quality of what is demonstrably the most important white stumpnose nursery habitat is improved.
+With the exception of white stumpnose, the current status of fish and fisheries within Langebaan Lagoon appear to be satisfactory.

-Fish sampling surveys should be conducted annually at the same sites selected during the 2005 study for as long as possible.
+Fish sampling surveys should be conducted annually at the same sites selected during the 2015 study for as long as possible.
 This sampling should be confined to the same seasonal period each year for comparative purposes.
 Additional data on daily catch records from anglers (West Coast National Park and fishing clubs) was collected by the DAFF in the past.
-This initiative should be restarted and strongly supported as it will provide invaluable information that will contribute to an improved understanding of the overall health of fish populations in the Bay.
+This initiative has apparently been restarted by SANParks and we look forward to access to this information in the future as it will contribute to an improved understanding of the overall health of fish populations in the Bay.

-12.8 Birds
+13.8 Birds

-An alarming decrease in the abundance of both resident and migrant waders utilising Langebaan Lagoon was evident over the period 2000-2012 and is believed to be a function of increased human utilisation of the area and possible reduction in available food.
-Similar declines are evident in some bird species (Cape cormorants, Bank cormorants, Cape gannets and African Penguins) breeding on the offshore islands in the Bay.
+An alarming decrease in the abundance of both resident and migrant waders utilising Langebaan Lagoon was evident over the period 2000-2015 and is believed to be a function of increased human utilisation of the area and possible reduction in available food.
+Similar declines are evident in some bird species (Cape cormorants, bank cormorants, Cape gannets and African penguins) breeding on the offshore islands in the Bay.
 This is believed to be a function of reductions in their food supply (largely pelagic fish e.g. pilchard or rock lobster) outside of the Bay and human disturbance within the Bay.
-Encouraging increases in the numbers of migrant and resident waders were evident in 2013 and 2014, but populations still remain well below the long term average.